 Many contractor accountants don’t charge catch-up fees at all

-This should be particularly welcome news to switchers – particularly if you’re coming out of a stressful time dealing with a sub-par accountancy firm.
+This should be welcome news to switchers – particularly if you’re coming out of a stressful time dealing with a sub-par accountancy firm.

-- Clever Accounts - IR35 FLEX.
-Take on any contract you're offered
+- Clever Accounts – IR35 FLEX.
+Take on any contract type

-- Aardvark Accounting - Complete service just £76/month
+- Aardvark Accounting – Complete service from £89 per month